gtanczyk/genaicode/docs/design/configuration.md

 3. **Regular Updates**: Periodically review and update your `.genaicoderc` file to ensure it aligns with your project's evolving needs and structure.

 4. **Documentation**: Document any custom configurations or prompts in your project's README or documentation to help team members understand how the tool is set up for your specific project.

-5. **Gradual Adoption**: Start with basic configurations and gradually add more advanced options as you become more familiar with the tool and its impact on your development process.

-By leveraging these configuration options, you can tailor the GenAIcode tool to fit seamlessly into your development workflow, ensuring that it generates code that aligns with your project's standards and requirements.